-My name is Roberto Leon and I am an assistant professor of writing studies at Georgia College and State University, Georgia's public liberal arts university.
-My PhD is from the Language, Writing, and Rhetoric program at the University of Maryland College Park.
-I
+My name is Roberto Leon and I am an assistant professor at Georgia College and State University, Georgia's public liberal arts university.
+My research and teaching emphasize ethical argumentation, historical awareness, and comparative rhetoric.

-My research interests include histories and theories of rhetoric and composition, comparative rhetoric, professional/technical writing, second language writing, and writing program administration.
+My research interests include history of rhetoric, comparative rhetoric, and writing pedagogy education.
 I publish both scholarly articles and theory-informed teaching materials.
-I have recently presented on stasis theory, two-semester composition course sequences, and integrating AI in the composition classroom.
 Recent publications include:

 “Matteo Ricci, S.J.’s Tianzhu Shiyi: A Case for Including Dialectic in Comparative Rhetorics.”
 In Sophie Conte, Bartosz Awianowicz, John Brereton, Cinthia Gannett, Manfred Krauss, and Elizabethada Wright, eds.
 Jesuit Rhetorics Across Space and Time: Local and Global Perspectives.
 Brill, 2026, pp. 427-447.